cbadenes/r4r/README.md

 }
 ```

-R4R allows query results (e.g. `uri`, `name` and `budget`) to be available in the json template.
+R4R allows query results (e.g. `m_uri` and `m_name`) to be available in the json template.

 How?
 Easily, we can edit the file `get.json.vm` to use the sparql query responses using [Velocity Template Language](https://velocity.apache.org/engine/1.7/user-guide.html#velocity-template-language-vtl-an-introduction):

 ```
 [